-Sport at Cambridge is played at two levels: inter-college competitions and University level competitions.
-All colleges field one or more teams in the popular sports that usually compete in a league in the Michaelmas Term and in Cuppers, which is a knockout competition for a cup, in the Lent Term.
-Talented players or people who play smaller sports (e.g. boxing or cycling) can play at University level.
+Sport at Cambridge is played at three levels: fun and participation, inter-college competitions and University level competitions.
+Colleges field one or more teams, sometimes shared, in popular sports that usually compete in a league in the Michaelmas Term and in a cup competition, Cuppers, in the Lent Term.
+Talented players or people who play individual or less common sports (e.g. boxing or cycling) can play at University level.
 The more popular sports usually have a number of teams at University level: the ‘Blues’ who are the 1st team, a 2nd team who play under various names depending on the sport, and in some cases further age group or other teams.

-The College generally fields men’s and/or women’s teams in the following sports: rowing, rugby, football, cricket, hockey, tennis, squash, athletics, badminton, netball, swimming, sailing, cross country, table tennis, lacrosse, cycling, skiing.
+The College generally fields men’s and/or women’s teams in several sports.
 Some of these teams are run jointly with another College.
 Whatever sport you are interested in playing, and whatever your ability, you will be able to do so either for Selwyn or for the University.
 Even if you have never played a sport before or haven’t played for several years, there will be opportunities to learn.
-Equally, more talented sports men and women have won Blues or Half Blues (that is, they played in the Varsity Match against Oxford) in their first year at Cambridge.
+Equally, more experienced sports men and women have won Blues or Half Blues (that is, they played in the Varsity Match against Oxford) in their first year at Cambridge.

 During Freshers’ Week there will be events where you can meet Selwyn sports club captains and secretaries who will tell you about the Selwyn teams or point you in the direction of University trials, which will take place during the first two weeks of term.
 There is a Freshers’ Fair at the Kelsey Kerridge Sports Centre in the city centre where all the University Clubs and Societies will have representatives.